hemenez/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-This project is about learning specific user/file/directory permissions in Linux.
+This project is about understanding permissions with a variety of different commands.